 It’s easy to reach you via the contact form on your website.
 But while the website is offline, visitors may also be able to call or email.
 They can write to you via LinkedIn, Twitter or Facebook.
 Let your visitors know how they can contact you.

 Communicating that you’re not there for a while is also part of your communication as an entrepreneur.
-You want to make a good impression in a tone of voice that fits your company.
+You want to make a good impression in a tone of voice, colors, and brand design that fits your company.